-Course Offering Availability: Course offered at the discretion of the Dean This course provides an overview of the laws of bankruptcy and the rights of creditors and debtors.
+This course provides an overview of the laws of bankruptcy and the rights of creditors and debtors.
 Topics include bankruptcy procedures and estate management, attachment, claim and delivery, repossession, foreclosure, collection, garnishment, and post-judgment collection procedure.
 Upon completion, students should be able to prepare and file bankruptcy forms, collection letters, statutory liens, and collection of judgments.
 This course is also available through the Virtual Learning Community (VLC).

-LEX 270 Law Office Mgt/Technology 1 2 0 2
+LEX 270 Law Office Mgt/Technology

-Course Offering Availability: Course offered at the discretion of the Dean This course provides an overview of law office management and organization.
+This course provides an overview of law office management and organization.
 Topics include office forms, filing systems, billing/time keeping, computer systems, calendar systems, library administration, case management, office/personnel procedures, ethics, and technology.
 Upon completion, students should be able to establish and maintain various law office systems, monitor case progress, and supervise non-lawyer personnel.
 This course is also available through the Virtual Learning Community (VLC).

-LEX 271 Law Office Writing 1 2 0 2
+LEX 271 Law Office Writing

-Course Offering Availability: Course offered at the discretion of the Dean This course covers the basics of writing for the law office including the drafting of general correspondence, the briefing of cases, and the preparation of settlement brochures.
+This course covers the basics of writing for the law office including the drafting of general correspondence, the briefing of cases, and the preparation of settlement brochures.
 Emphasis is placed on legal vocabulary in the context of letter writing, briefing judicial opinions, and the preparation of the settlement brochure.
 Upon completion, students should be able to draft letters to clients, opposing counsel, government entities, and insurance companies and prepare the settlement brochure.
 This course is also available through the Virtual Learning Community (VLC).

-LEX 280 Ethics & Professionalism 2 0 0 2
+LEX 280 Ethics & Professionalism

-Course Offering Availability: Course offered at the discretion of the Dean This course reinforces legal ethics and the role of the paralegal in a professional work environment.
+This course reinforces legal ethics and the role of the paralegal in a professional work environment.
 Topics include a review of ethics, employment opportunities, and search techniques; paralegal certification and other related topics.
 Upon completion, students should be able to understand the paralegal's role in the ethical practice of law.
 This course is also available through the Virtual Learning Community (VLC).

-LEX 285 Workers' Comp Law 2 0 0 2
+LEX 285 Workers' Comp Law